M5ez/M5ez/README.md

 **`pb.value(float val)`**

 where `val` is a floating point value between 0 and 100.
-Check out the [Over-The-Air https update example](https://github.com/ropg/M5ez/tree/master/examples/OTA_https) to how the ezProgressBar object is used there.
+Check out the [Over-The-Air https update example](https://github.com/ropg/M5ez/tree/master/examples/OTA_https) to see how the ezProgressBar object is used there.

 ## 3-button text input